• Home

 Once we put it all together, it looked a little something like this:

-This whole project cost us under $200 (including the dresser itself!), which is just a fraction of the cost of the original dresser, and we were able to put our own spin on it to make it even better for us.
+This whole project cost us under $200 (including the dresser itself!).
+That’s just a fraction of the cost of the original dresser!
+AND, we were able to put our own spin on it to make it even better for us.

 So, my friends, next time you’re in your favorite store and you see something that you need in your home but you gawk at the price, remember that it can be incredibly simple (and way cheaper!) to make your own version!